Bethersden Primary School

 Homework will be set on a Monday (spelling) and Friday (Atom Learning/Topic) and is to be completed by the following Friday.
 This will be set on Google Classroom.

-Each Monday, the children will be set their weekly spellings on Spelling Shed
+Each Monday, the children will be set their weekly spellings on Spelling Shed.

 As part of their home learning, we encourage children to read every day to support their reading fluency and vocabulary.